Remy-Robinson/Electric-Scooter/README.md

 ##Current Status

-Testing physical system [Currently waiting on parts to be delivered] Creating the chassis to hold components
+-Testing physical system [Currently waiting on parts to be delivered] -Creating the chassis to hold components

 ## Future Goals